Last Updated on

 Hair-raising details: This SSR episode gave us the classic portrayal of a manananggal we’re all familiar with: A recluse woman who uses a special oil to transform into a bloodsucking creature by night.
 You got to love the moment when Irma Alegre (aka manananggal) slices her body in half to look for the next unlucky victim.
 Great lighting techniques made every scene even more terrifying.
 People were able to identify with Herbert Bautista whose role as the vampire-killer won him an MMFF Best Actor trophy.
 [Image source: sapphirehour.blogspot.com]

-4. Barrio Aswang
+4. Barrio Aswang.

-As seen on: Shake, Rattle, and Roll 2 – “Aswang” Episode (1990) starring Manilyn Reynes, Ana Roces, Aljon Jimenez and Richard Gomez.
+As seen on: Shake, Rattle, and Roll 2 – “Aswang” Episode (1990) starring Manilyn Reynes, Ana Roces, Aljon Jimenez, and Richard Gomez.

 Scariest asset: Crazy, hungry aswang (lots of them!)

-Hair-raising details: Imagine yourself getting invited in a town feast only to end up knowing you’re the main course.
+Hair-raising details: Imagine yourself getting invited to a town feast only to end up knowing you’re the main course.
 Terrifying, isn’t it?
 But that’s exactly what panic-stricken Manilyn Reynes made us feel in one of SSR’s all-time best episodes.
 Remember the “switching scene” between Ana Roces and Manilyn?
 How about those humongous fangs that made Vangie Labalan and the rest of the “vampire town” even scarier?
 Just goes to show that even a simple barkada outing can turn into a haunting nightmare.

-As seen on: Tiyanak (1988) starring Janice de Belen, Ramon Christopher and Lotlot de Leon.
+As seen on: Tiyanak (1988) starring Janice de Belen, Ramon Christopher, and Lotlot de Leon.